 Authorised Funds are subject to rules that set limits on such exposures.

-A resolution proposed at a meeting of unitholders or shareholders and carried if a majority of 75% of the total number of votes cast for and against the resolution vote in favour of it.
+A resolution proposed at a meeting of unitholders or shareholders and carried if 75% or more of the total number of votes cast for and against the resolution vote in favour of it.